 Ratification – once amendments were made, the policy was shared with governors and ratified.

+Definition

+For the purpose of this policy, RSHE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexuality, healthy lifestyles, diversity and personal identity.
+RSHE involves a combination of sharing information and exploring issues and values.
+RSHE provides pupils with factual, age-appropriate knowledge and skills to develop safe, healthy and respectful relationships.

 Intent

-At Charlton-on-Otmoor, we teach Personal, Social, Health Education as a whole-school approach to underpin children’s development as people and because we believe that this also supports their learning capacity.
+At Charlton-on-Otmoor, we teach PSHE and RSE as a whole-school approach to underpin children’s development

-Our approach is supported by Kapow Scheme of learning, alongside our school’s curriculum based around ‘Rounded and Grounded’, The ‘Rights of the child, the teaching of the Sustainable Development Goals which also contribute towards the British Values and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our children.
+Our approach is supported by Kapow Scheme of learning’, The ‘Rights of the child’, British Values and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our children.

 Implementation

-At Charlton-on-Otmoor, we value PSHEs one way to support children’s development as human beings, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.
+At Charlton-on-Otmoor, we value PSHE &RSE as one way to support children’s development, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.
 We include the statutory Relationships and Health Education within our whole-school PSHE Programme, which is supported by Kapow.

+Kapow Primary’s PSHE & RSE curriculum meets the statutory requirements for Relationships and Health Education (2025) set out by the Department for Education.
+It also fulfils the National curriculum requirement to teach PSHE, offering a broad and balanced scheme that equips pupils with the knowledge, skills and attitudes they need to lead safe, healthy and fulfilling lives.

 We have developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner, so they are fully informed and don’t seek answers online.